frederic-perez/AmE-dictionary/data/dictionary.md

 __wingtips__
 __winking__ _v_
 __winningest__ _adj informal_ /ˈwɪn ɪŋ ɪst/ __1__ Winning most often: _the winningest coach in college basketball._ __2__ Most winning or charming: _the winningest smile in town._
-__winnow__ _v_ :five::hammer: (winnowed, winnowing) [:scroll: Beginning as _windwian_ in Old English, winnow first referred to the removal of chaff from grain by a current of air.] _That is why we have the school, to winnow the chaff from the wheat._ _Nominations are winnowed down to 10 finalists._
+__winnow__ _v_ :six::hammer: (winnowed, winnowing) /WIN-oh/ [:scroll: Beginning as _windwian_ in Old English, winnow first referred to the removal of chaff from grain by a current of air.] _That is why we have the school, to winnow the chaff from the wheat._ _Nominations are winnowed down to 10 finalists._
 __winsome__ _adj_ :three: /WIN-sum/ Pleasing or cheerful.
 Sweetly or innocently charming; winning; engaging: _a winsome smile._ _The interviewers all remarked on the candidate’s winsome personality, which made her stand out among the other qualified job applicants._
 __winter__ _v_ :three::hammer: (wintering) _Explorers wintered in the neighborhood in 1805._
 __winterfest__ _n_ Any of various winter festivals.